timsampson/cs50club/README.md

    - the club name if the student is already in a club
    - a styled success message if the resource is provisioned, if the student joins the club.
    - a styled error message if the club chosen is already full.
 5. If there is a successful enrolment, the student will get an email notification.
-The app has access to the email property when the user logs in.
+When the user logs in the app has access to the email property on the user object.

 #### Deployment and Hosting

-1. Clasp ~ enables local development in Typescript and deployment to Google's Apps Script (GAS) hosting, link-> [clasp](https://github.com/google/clasp)
+1. Clasp enables local development in Typescript and deployment to Google's Apps Script (GAS) hosting, link-> [clasp](https://github.com/google/clasp)
 2. Parcel for bundling Bootstrap 5 and also for inlining CSS and JS, which is necessary for GAS hosting, link-> [parceljs.org](https://parceljs.org/)

 ### Get Started